QuantEcon/lecture-source-py/rst_files/additive_functionals.rst

 As mentioned above, the process :math:`\{M_t\}` is called a **multiplicative functional**

-Corresponding to the additive decomposition described above we have the multiplicative decomposition of the :math:`M_t`
+Corresponding to the additive decomposition described above we have a multiplicative decomposition of  :math:`M_t`

 .. math::